jegelstaff/formulize/formulize-docs/ci.md

 The credentials for this account need to be used by Travis in order to establish a connection to Sauce Labs.
 Using a Ruby gem, the credentials have been encrypted in a way that Travis and Sauce can work with.
 You can read about that process on this page of the Sauce documentation: [https://docs.saucelabs.com/ci-integrations/travis-ci/](https://docs.saucelabs.com/ci-integrations/travis-ci/)

+These credentials are dependent on the repo; the same encrypted credentials will not work when transplanted into a forked copy of the repo.
+Therefore, forks will need to specify their own Sauce Labs credentials in order for builds to work.

 ## Travis Configuration

 Julian has signed up for a free account on Travis.
 In the profile for that account, there is an option to connect it to the Formulize Github repository (since the Travis account knows Julian's GitHub username).
 When that connection is switched on, Travis listens for commits to Github.